Chevy 4.3 V6 Reliability (How long this Engine Last?)

 How reliable is the Chevy 4.3 V6 engine?
 In this article, we are going to be looking into this question to establish just how reliable this engine is.

-In short, the Chevy 4.3 V6 Vortec is considered one of the most reliable engines that have ever been made by GM.
-It runs on a lot of mid size trucks and has been known to clock well over 400,000 miles.
+In short, the Chevy 4.3 V6 Vortec is considered one of the most reliable engines that have ever been made by General Motors (GM).
+It runs on a lot of mid size trucks and has been known to clock well over 300,000 miles based on many Chevy owner reviews.

-From that summary, you will realise that the Chevy 4.3 V6 is a super reliable engine that you can expect to enjoy for a very long time especially if you take good care of it.
+From that summary, you will realize that the Chevy 4.3 V6 is a super reliable engine that you can expect to enjoy for a very long time, especially if you take good care of it.

 Is the Chevy 4.3 V6 a Reliable Engine?